 If your COM application is denied, IRAP’s guide on COM appeals is here.

-Step four: The visa interview
+Step three: The visa or adjustment of status interview

 If your COM approval is revoked, IRAP’s guide on filing a COM appeal is here.

 If a person applying from outside of the U.S. has their SIV approved and issued, they can travel to the United States.
 More information on the SIV travel process is available on the Department of State’s website here.

 Can I still begin the SIV application process even though the U.S. Embassy in Afghanistan is currently closed?